 We have had a lot of people ask us to recommend the best drywall primer.
-We know that priming any surface before applying the paint will help you use less paint, and have a more professional looking finish.
-We also know that priming drywall is a must before you paint.
+It’s important to know that priming any surface before applying the paint will help you use less paint, and have a more professional looking finish.
+You should also know that priming drywall is a must before you paint.

 We went to professional housepainters that concentrate on interior painting and asked them which primer they use or recommend (check oil based primer also) to their customers, friends and family.
 They gave us a great list of products, and some tips about application and the reasons why this product must be used.

-5 Best Drywall Primer Top Picks - Expert Reviews
+The 8 Best Drywall Primers – Expert Reviews

 1. Rust-Oleum Flat Gray Primer